 Henry Whitwell subdivided the parcel into four lots with a combined frontage of 76 feet six inches.
 He sold the lot at 167 Beacon to Arthur Lithgow Devens on February 8, 1865, and then sold him the additional strip of land one foot 6 inches wide at the west on November 17, 1865 (that same day, Arthur Devens sold the strip of land to Paul Wallis who combined it with the land where 169 Beacon was built).

 Alfred Devens was a lawyer and businessman, a partner in J. W. Paige & Company, dealers in domestic goods, and (from 1862) treasurer of the Appleton and Hamilton Manufacturing Companies in Lowell.
 He and his wife, Agnes Russell (Elwood) Devens, lived at 3 Chestnut.

-Henry Whitwell had his own home built at 161 Beacon ca. 1863, where he lived with his parents, Samuel Whitwell and Sophia (Story) Whitwell, and his unmarried sister and brother, Sophia Louisa Whitwell and Samuel Horatio Whitwell (who also was his business partner).
+Henry Whitwell built his own home at 161 Beacon in 1863-1864, where he lived with his parents, Samuel Whitwell and Sophia (Story) Whitwell, and his unmarried sister and brother, Sophia Louisa Whitwell and Samuel Horatio Whitwell (who also was his business partner).

 On March 16, 1875, 167 Beacon was purchased from Henry Whitwell by Francis Henry Appleton.
 He and his wife, Fanny Rollins (Tappan) Appleton, made it their home.
 They had married in June of 1874.
 Prior to their marriage, he had lived at 26 Commonwealth with his step-father and mother, Henry and Georgiana (Silsbee) Saltonstall.